-- Fixing guidelines and timetables for achieving short, medium and long-term goals; - Establishing quantitative and qualitative indicators and benchmarks, tailored to the needs of Member States and sectors involved, as a means of comparing best practices; - Translating European guidelines into national and regional policies, by setting specific measures and targets; and - Periodic monitoring of the progress achieved in order to put in place mutual learning processes between Member States.
+- Fixing guidelines and timetables for achieving short, medium and long-term goals; - Establishing quantitative and qualitative indicators and benchmarks, tailored to the needs of Member States and sectors involved, as a means of comparing best practices; - Translating European guidelines into national and regional policies, by setting specific measures and targets; and

+• Periodic monitoring of the progress achieved in order to put in place mutual learning processes between Member States.

-The most important official advisory bodies and for discussion among policy-makers involved in research policies are the following2:
+The most important official advisory bodies and fora for discussion among policy-makers involved in research policies are the following2:

 - The European Research Area Committee (ERAC), before CREST, is the advisory body assisting the Council of the European Union and the European Commission in the field of research and technological development.
 A number of candidate and associated countries participate as observers in ERAC3.
 ERAC has several dedicated configurations. - The High Level Group for Joint Programming (GPC4) is a dedicated configuration of ERAC responsible for identifying themes for joint programming.
 Members are senior officials from the European Member States and the European Commission.
-Associated countries can participate in the GPC. - o The Strategic Forum for International Cooperation (SFIC) is a dedicated configuration of ERAC.
+Associated countries can participate in the GPC. - The Strategic Forum for International Cooperation (SFIC) is a dedicated configuration of ERAC.
 Its objective is to facilitate the development, implementation and monitoring of ERA's international dimension by information sharing and joint priority identification.
 Associated countries are involved as observers.
-Countries selected for the SFIC pilot initiatives (India, US, China) are invited to dedicated discussions. - o The Knowledge Transfer Group is a working group of ERAC established to take up and support the implementation of the EC's Recommendation on the
+Countries selected for the SFIC pilot initiatives (India, US, China) are invited to dedicated discussions. - The Knowledge Transfer Group is a working group of ERAC established to

-1 For a detailed description of the decision making process in the field of research policy, see ERAWATCH: http://erawatch.jrc.ec.europa.eu/.
+1 For a detailed description of the decision making process in the field of research policy, see ERAWATCH: http:// erawatch.jrc.ec.europa.eu/.